Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Distributionally Robust Learning

-We show when and how deep DRL can be end-to-end incorporated with framework that takes unlabeled data for training.
-We first introduce the general setting with two specific examples: self-training UDA and cross-domain SSL, followed by a new self-training algorithm DRST and a new SSL algorithm DRSSL.
+\paragraph{Applications to UDA and SSL:} We show how to incorporate end-to-end DRL within a framework that takes unlabeled data for training.
+We introduce the general setting with two examples: self-training based UDA and cross-domain SSL, followed by a new self-training algorithm DRST (distributionally robust self-training) and a new semi-supervised learning algorithm DRSSL (distributionally robust semi-supervised learning).

-In many cases, the source domain where models are trained may have abundant labels but the target domain lacks enough labels.
-Typical problems under this setting include unsupervised domain adaptation and~\cite{zou2019confidence} and semi-supervised learning~\cite{sohn2020fixmatch}.
+\paragraph{General settings:} In many cases, the source domain may have abundant labels but the target domain lacks enough labels.
+Typical problems under this setting include unsupervised domain adaptation and semi-supervised learning.
 In both cases, a common strategy is to treat the prediction results on the target data as pseudo labels to train the model on target data.
 In these methods, model confidence (softmax output) is often leveraged as the proxy to rank the reliability of pseudo labels, with the underlying assumption that there exists a positive correlation between model confidence and pseudo label quality.
-However, such assumption requires accurate uncertainty estimation to avoid false usage of wrong pseudo labels which may poison the training.
-To this end, we incorporate deep DRL into these frameworks with to provide calibrated uncertainties.
-An illustration of this setting is shown in Figure~\ref{fig:abstract}.
+However, such an assumption requires accurate uncertainty estimation to avoid false usage of wrong pseudo labels which may poison the training.
+To this end, we incorporate DRL into these frameworks in order to provide calibrated uncertainties.
+An illustration of this setting is shown in Fig.~\ref{fig:abstract}.

-{\bf Distributionally robust self-training:} In UDA, we are given labeled source data and unlabeled target data and aim to achieve adaptation from the source to the target domain.
-Self-training is an effective method for UDA \cite{zou2019confidence}, where the training procedure in Figure \ref{fig:abstract} is conducted multiple times.
-Here we propose DRST to plug the class-regularized deep DRL model into self-training.
-The idea is to regard each training epoch as a new domain shift problem in deep DRL.
+\paragraph{Distributionally robust self-training:} In UDA, we are given labeled source data and unlabeled target data and aim to achieve adaptation from the source to the target domain.
+Self-training is an effective method for UDA, where the training procedure in Fig.~\ref{fig:abstract} is conducted multiple times.
+Here we propose DRST to plug the class-regularized DRL model into self-training.
+The idea is to regard each training epoch as a new domain shift problem in DRL.
 After each training epoch, we make predictions on the target domain and select more confident data and generate pseudo-labels for them to merge into the source training data.
+Both the pseudo-labels and the model confidence are achieved from Theorem \ref{thm:para}.
 Then the labeled source data and the newly pseudo-labeled target data become the new source set for the next training epoch.